cgwire/kitsu/docs/getting-started-production/README.md

 ![Breakdown page fill](../img/getting-started/breakdown_full.png)

-You can also import or export your breakdownlist, with a `.csv`file.
+You can also import or export your breakdown list, with a `.csv`file.

 Click on the **import** button ![Import button](../img/getting-started/import.png)

-We can now assign people on the shots tasks.
+We can now assign people to the shots tasks.
 If the animation and so, are done elsewhere, you can create an account for this studio and assign it to tasks.
 They can see your progress.